I once got lost in a snowstorm in a rural area. I met only one person, but we spoke different languages.

 A few days later, the entire outdoor area burned.

-I interrogated local people and they explained me that it was part of a slash-and-burn agriculture practice.
+I interrogated local people, and they explained to me that it was part of a shepherd practice.

 Since the area was now covered by ashes, I found this element more appropriate instead of the rock to became the main component of my map.
 Its significants as an agriculture practice that changes drastically the environment with fire, shaping the habitat, conviced me to the relevance to include this element in the work.